fcichos/exp3/source/course-info/.ipynb_checkpoints/schedule-checkpoint.rst

 Course Schedule
 ===============

-The course will be held in two weekly lectures, starting **26.10.2020** in the big lecture hall and online.
+The course will be held in two weekly lectures, starting **10.10.2020** in person.

-| **Monday 11:15 - 12:45 pm**
+| **Monday 11:15 am – 12:45 pm**
-| **Thursday 11:15 - 12:45 pm**
+| **Thursday 11:15 am – 12:45 pm**

 The course and the material is available online on this website.
 You may come back to study whenever it is suitable for you.

-The seminar will be held online by Alex and Nic.
+The seminar will be held online by Tobias and Markus.
 Please also use the discussion forum to ask questions and leave comments.